Shop

 Whether you’re new to the natural hair journey or you’re returning after a hiatus, embracing your natural texture can be an exciting and rewarding experience.

-When making the decision to go natural, the first few thoughts that come to mind are normally how much damage you’re dealing with and how much hair you’ll have to part with to address it.
+When deciding to go natural, the first few thoughts that come to mind are normally how much damage you’re dealing with and how much hair you’ll have to part with to address it.

 While the big chop is probably the most popular method to kick-start your natural hair journey, it’s not the only method.
 You can also slowly transition, allowing your hair to gradually grow out until it’s entirely back to its natural texture.